 The Terra Nossa Botanical Garden is considered one of the most beautiful in Europe and the world.
-Internationally recognised for its diversity of peculiar plants and trees, this garden is a must-see in São Miguel.
+Internationally recognized for its diversity of peculiar plants and trees, this garden is a must-see in São Miguel.

 What’s more, we can say that this park is a veritable “box of surprises”.
 The gardens surround several thermal water tanks and fountains with numerous therapeutic properties, so this is the ideal place to relax and forget your troubles.